Qiucj/CrossedPaths-iOS/README.md

 # CrossedPaths-iOS
-A Decentralized COVID-19 Exposure Notification App for Android Devices
+A Decentralized COVID-19 Exposure Notification App for iOS Devices
 ## Description
 - Users can activate CrossedPaths to track their time-stamped locations.